CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 	> sudo apt-get install python-bluez

-/etc/bluetooth/main.conf file may be edited to give a name to your Bluetooth network (i.e. WAZIUP_PI_BT_GW_27EBBEDA21 using the last 5 hex bytes of your eth0 mac address).
-You should have a Bluetooth interface (MAC address) listed in /var/lib/bluetooth/.
-If the Bluetooth network name indicated in /etc/bluetooth/main.conf is not taken into account, you can modify in /var/lib/bluetooth/<mac_address> either in config file (Wheezy) or settings file (Jessie) the Bluetooth network name for the interface.
+`/etc/bluetooth/main.conf` file may be edited to give a name to your Bluetooth network (i.e. WAZIUP_PI_BT_GW_27EBBEDA21 using the last 5 hex bytes of your eth0 mac address).
+You should have a Bluetooth interface (MAC address) listed in `/var/lib/bluetooth/`.
+If the Bluetooth network name indicated in `/etc/bluetooth/main.conf` is not taken into account, you can modify in `/var/lib/bluetooth/<mac_address>`, either in config file (Wheezy) or settings file (Jessie), the Bluetooth network name for the interface.

 then reboot